 - Press Windows Key + R and enter msconfig.
 Now press Enter or click OK.

-- Now go to Startup tab and click Open Task Manager.
+- Now go to the Startup tab and click Open Task Manager.

 - Once the Task Manager opens, you’ll see a list of startup applications.
 Right-click the first entry on the list and choose Disable from the menu.
 Repeat this step for all startup applications on the list.